bplmaps/lmec-main-site/content/articles/olmstead-to-airport-east-boston-and-urban-development.md

 draft: true

 ---
-Though now dominated by the Boston Logan Airport, the landscape of East Boston was once comprised of
+Though now dominated by the Boston Logan Airport, the landscape of East Boston was once comprised of marshes, coastlines, views of the harbor islands, and a few notable parks—including a park designed by [Frederick Law Olmsted](https://olmsted200.org/frederick-law-olmsted/), the “founder of landscape architecture.”
+In addition to the chain of Emerald Necklace parks, Olmsted designed his largest neighborhood park, Wood Island Park, in East Boston.